exasol/websocket-api/WebsocketAPIv1.md

 ## WebSocket protocol v1 details

-WebSocket Protocol v1 requires an Exasol client/server protocol of at least v14.
-It follows the standards IETF as RFC 6455.
+WebSocket Protocol v1 requires an Exasol version of at least 6.0.0.
+It follows the RFC 6455 document of the IETF.

 The Exasol connection server identifies the initial GET request by the client.
 This request contains information about the used protocol version.